 Additionally, you may also include collision coverage to seek compensation for the damages done to your vehicle.
 However, it will only include the damages done to your vehicle, and not the ones you sustained in the process.

 The final option is to file a lawsuit.
 However, if you live in a no-fault state, your options are limited; you can only sue another driver if you are seriously injured in an accident.
-Feel free to get in touch with the San Diego Car Accident Attorneys at The Law Offices of Eugene G. Bruno immediately after an accident.
+Feel free to get in touch with the Kansas City Car Crash Lawyers at Mayer & Rosenberg, P.C immediately after an accident.
 They will evaluate your case, and tell you exactly what to do and expect.
 Act quickly, as you only have a certain amount of time to get things underway.